Controversy of ‘init’ and ‘systemd’ in Linux

 The most notable feature of systemd was its parallelization capabilities and dependency-based service control logic, which allowed your system to start multiple processes in parallel, indirectly improving the boot time.

-Apart from that, systemd provides the systemctl command-line tool to manage your system services (also referred to as “daemons” or “systemd units“) to help you with common system administrator tasks.
+Systemd is frequently misunderstood as a daemon, but it’s actually a software suite for Linux.
+It offers systemctl, a command-line tool to manage system services, often referred to as “daemons” or “systemd units“, to help you with common system administrator tasks.

 What Init Lacked?

-Although it was a fantastic daemon, a major drawback was its lack of support for parallel processes during system boot.
-It is important to note that it was never designed with the intention of increasing boot speed.
+While this daemon was excellent, its major drawback was its lack of support for parallel processes during system boot, as it was never designed with the intention of increasing boot speed.

-Over time, as the system became more modern, the script got heavier, more complex, and harder to understand, and the init also did not have a direct method of representing dependencies (reference).
+Over time, as the system became more modern, the script grew in size and complexity, making it harder to understand, and the init also did not have a direct method of representing dependencies (reference).

 What does SystemD have to Offer?